colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-8.md

 ## Status Messages

-The status messages is the text portion of the status area.
+The status message is the text portion of the status area.

 It is used to:
 - Display the current player's turn